Falkland Islands sovereignty dispute: British-Argentine relations pre-war

+In 1976, the British Government commissioned a study on the future of the Falklands, which looked at the ability of the islands to sustain themselves, and the potential for economic development.
+The study was led by Lord Shackleton, son of the Antarctic explorer Ernest Shackleton.
+Shackleton's report found that contrary to popular belief, the Falkland Islands actually produced a surplus by its economic activities and was not dependent on British aid to survive.
+However, the report stressed the need for a political settlement if further economic growth was to be achieved, particularly from the exploitation of any natural resources in the water around the islands.
+Argentina reacted with fury to the study and refused to allow Lord Shackleton permission to travel to the islands from Argentina, forcing the British to send a Royal Navy ship to transport him to the islands.
+In response, Argentina severed diplomatic links with the UK.
+An Argentine naval vessel later fired upon the ship carrying Shackleton as he visited his father's grave in South Georgia.

 A series of talks between the two nations took place over the next 17 years until 1981, but failed to reach a conclusion on sovereignty.
 Although the sovereignty discussions had some success in establishing economic and transport links between the Falklands and Argentina, there was no progress on the question of sovereignty of the islands.

 After the two nations signed the Communications Agreement of 1971, whereby external communications would be provided to the Falkland Islands by Argentina, the Argentine Air Force broke the islands' airways isolation by opening an air route with an amphibious flight from Comodoro Rivadavia with Grumman HU-16B Albatross aircraft operated by LADE, Argentina's military airline.
 In 1972, after an Argentine request, the United Kingdom agreed to allow Argentina to construct a temporary air strip near Stanley.
 On 15 November 1972 a temporary runway was inaugurated with the first arrival of a Fokker F-27; subsequent flights arrived twice weekly.
 Flights were improved in 1978 with Fokker F-28 jets, after the completion of a permanent runway funded by the British Government.
 This service, the only air connection to the islands, was maintained until the 1982 war.
 Also YPF, which was then the Argentine national oil and gas company, was in charge of supplying the island regularly.